 Use Hot Water Wisely

-Try taking a tepid shower instead of a hot one, and try to reduce the time spent shower.
+Try taking a tepid shower instead of a hot one, and try to reduce the time spent showering.
 Also, make sure your dishwasher is loaded to full capacity before running it.